Conutant/Variations/readme.txt

 == Changelog ==

 = 3.0.0 =
-* ++IT WILL BE A NEW RELEASE.++
- - Mobile menu close button position fixed.
+* - Mobile menu close button position fixed.
- - Close mobile menu when a user clicks a link with a # character (eg. #price).
+  - Close mobile menu when a user clicks a link with a "#" character (eg. #price).
- - Added more Blog and WooCommerce templates.
+  - Added more Blog templates.
+  - Added WooCommerce single product and archive product pages.
+  - Added WooCommerce default styling.
   - Now there are default, sticky and fixed headers.

 = 2.0.2 =
 * Submenu fixed.